scraperwiki-archive/loggit/README.md

 # loggit

+A tool to log what a command does to an SQLite database.
+It logs:
-A tool to log stdout and stderr from a command, as well as start- and stop- times and its exit status.
+* stdout and stderr
+* start- and stop- times
+* exit status.

+Useful to wrap round commands in cron, instead of relying on cron's very general purpose emails.

+## Example use

+    npm -f install
     loggit ls -hitlr foo .
-    sqlite3 loggit.sqlite 'select * from loggit_exit order by time desc limit 1'
+    sqlite3 loggit.sqlite 'select * from loggit_event order by time desc limit 1'
-    # Try the loggit_start and loggit_data tables too.